Julia Hartley-Brewer: Views

-The Royal College of General Practitioners invited her to speak in an "NHS Question Time" panel debate at its annual conference in 2019 but withdrew the invitation after over 700 GPs signed a petition complaining that her views were not conducive to the work they were doing to promote inclusivity within the profession and among patients.
+The Royal College of General Practitioners invited her to speak in an "NHS Question Time" debate in 2019 but withdrew the invitation after 700 GPs signed a petition complaining that her views were not conducive to the work they were doing to promote inclusivity within the profession and among patients.
 One of such views involved a deleted Tweet from 2016, in which Hartley-Brewer said "Powell wasn't a racist".
-On Enoch Powell, she said "I'm not defending Powell, I just don't see anything in the Rivers speech that he got wrong."
+She said "I'm not defending Powell, I just don't see anything in the Rivers speech that he got wrong."